 In case you are interested in relaxing by the beaches of Dar es Salaam, then Mbudya beach is the right place to go.
 The island which is found very close to Dar es Salaam has beautiful beaches with pure white sand that is meet with clear blue waters exposing the rich sea life in the water.
 This uncrowded beach can easily be reach from Dar by a short boat ride.
 You will enjoy a serene laid back environment and get time to relax as you watch the open Ocean right in front of you.

 Dar es Salaam Accommodation | Where to Stay

 Dar es Salaam offers a ranges of Accommodation options ranging from the nice city hotels to luxury beachside bungalows, all suitable to fit all types of budgets and clients’ preferences.so irrespective of whether you are in Dar for a stopover night and then proceed to the islands of Zanzibar or simply here to relax after your Tanzania Safari, well the accommodation in Dar will definitely serve its purpose well.

-Safari Supremacy not only organizes very exciting Tanzania Safaris to Dar es Salaam, and along the Southern Tanzania Safari Circuit, but also to the rest of Tanzania.
+Safari Desire not only organizes very exciting Tanzania Safaris to Dar es Salaam, and along the Southern Tanzania Safari Circuit, but also to the rest of Tanzania.
 So contact us today to speak with one of our experts to organize and book your Tanzania Safari Holiday.